Amy-Reidy/Portfolio/README.md

 The K-means machine learning model was used to group the neighborhoods into clusters based on the density of Indian restaurants in each neighborhood.

-Libraries used: *pandas, numpy, sklearn, matplotlib, seaborn, requests, geopy, folium, wikipedia, yellowbrick*
+Skills demonstrated: *pandas, numpy, sklearn, matplotlib, seaborn, requests, geopy, folium, wikipedia, yellowbrick*